-To date, we have enrolled a limited number of patients in our initial clinical trials, have no products approved for commercial sale, have not generated any revenue from commercial product sales and, as of March 31, 2022, had an accumulated deficit of \$372.5 million.
-For the three months ended March 31, 2022 and the year ended December 31, 2021, our net loss was \$39.1 million and \$105.5 million, respectively.
+To date, we have enrolled a limited number of patients in our initial clinical trials, have no products approved for commercial sale, have not generated any revenue from commercial product sales and, as of September 30, 2022, had an accumulated deficit of \$418.0 million.
+For the nine months ended September 30, 2022, and the year ended December 31, 2021, our net loss was \$84.6 million and \$105.5 million, respectively.
 Substantially all of our losses have resulted from expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 Our technologies and product candidates are in early stages of development, and we are subject to the risks of failure inherent in the development of product candidates based on novel technologies.
 In addition, we have limited experience as a clinical stage company and have not yet demonstrated an ability to successfully overcome many of the risks and uncertainties frequently encountered by companies in new and rapidly evolving fields, particularly in the biotechnology industry.
-Furthermore, we do not expect to generate any revenue from commercial product sales for the foreseeable future, and we expect to continue to incur significant operating losses for the foreseeable future due to the cost of research and development, preclinical studies and clinical trials and the regulatory approval process for our product candidates.
+Furthermore, we do not expect to generate any revenue from commercial product sales for the foreseeable future, and we expect to continue to incur significant operating losses for the preseeable future due to the cost of research and development, preclinical studies and clinical trials and the regulatory approval process for our product candidates.
 We expect our net losses to increase substantially as we progress further into clinical development of our lead programs and create additional infrastructure to support operations as a public company.
 However, the amount of our future losses is uncertain.
-Our ability to achieve profitability, if ever, will depend on, among other things, our, or our existing or future collaborators', successful development of product candidates, evaluating the related commercial oportunities, obtaining regulatory approvals to market and commercialize product candidates, manufacturing any approved products on
+Our ability to achieve profitability, if ever, will depend on, among other things, our, or our existing or future collaborators', successful development of product candidates, evaluating the related commercial opportunities, obtaining regulatory approvals to market and commercialize product candidates, manufacturing any approved pro

-The COVID-19 pandemic is having and may continue to have an impact on our business, which has caused us to spend significant effort in sourcing alternatives and otherwise modifying our activities.
+The COVID-19 pandemic continues to have an impact on our business, which has caused us to spend significant effort in modifying our activities.

 Public health crises such as pandemics or similar outbreaks could adversely impact our business.
 A pandemic, including COVID-19, or other public health epidemic poses the risk that we or our employees, contractors, suppliers, and other partners may be prevented from conducting business activities in whole or in part for an indefinite period of time, including due to spread of the disease within these groups or due to shutdowns that may be requested or mandated by governmental authorities.
-The COVID-19 pandemic has had, and is expected to continue to have, an adverse impact on our operations, particularly as a result of preventive and precautionary measures that we, other businesses, and governments are taking.
+The COVID-19 pandemic has had, and may continue to have, an adverse impact on our operations, particularly as a result of preventive and precautionary measures that we, other businesses, and governments are taking.
 In response to the spread of COVID-19, we initially modified operations in our executive offices with our administrative employees primarily continuing their work outside of those offices, restricted on-site research, development and manufacturing staff to only those required to execute their job responsibilities on-site for prioritized activities, limited the number and proximity of staff in any given laboratory or in our manufacturing facility (except as necessary for particular activities), and implemented multiple work place safety, social distancing and disinfection protocols.